 Presently, the IOUs own hydroelectric, nuclear and limited fossil generating facilities.
-Almost all the thermal and renewable generation is built, developed and operated by third-party generators.
-These generating assets are procured by the IOUs with a power purchase agreement via a competitive solicitation process.
-The long-term procurement planning process is used to indicate resource needs in advance and acts as a signal to the investment community to develop plans for efficient and clean generation to be built in California.
+Since the divestiture of the IOU assets, utility-owned generation has not been sufficient to meet customer demand without purchases from third parties who build, own and operate the facilities.
+The long-term procurement planning process (LTPP) has been used to indicate resource needs in advance and acts as a signal to the investment community to develop plans for efficient and clean generation to be built in California.
+This procurement process has been the platform for natural gas additions.